Skip to content

 Step 5: Verify Connected Traces

-Send a message that triggers tool calls (e.g., "read my AGENTS.md file").
-You should see:
+Now send a message that triggers tool calls (e.g., "read my AGENTS.md file").
+On each inbound message, debug-level logs confirm hooks are firing:

 openclaw.request